-University Libraries offers free research software consulting services to Kent State University faculty, staff, and students.
-This guide contains information about the services we offer, as well as online support for SAS, SPSS, JMP, and NVivo.
+University Libraries offers research software consulting for Kent State University faculty, staff, and students at no charge.
+This guide contains information about the services we offer, as well as online support for SAS, SPSS, JMP, NVivo, and Qualtrics.

 Statistical and Qualitative Software Information

 If you use statistical software for data analysis in your research, it is appropriate give the name and version of the software program you used, and where possible, the procedure used for analysis.

 If you are using R/RStudio and are using one or more R packages in your research, it is appropriate (and strongly encouraged) that you cite the packages used.
 The

 citation() function can be used to find the author information.